heraali204/marketing_funnel_analysis/README.md

 Conversion rates were computed in SQL for metric correctness, then visualized in Python.

-### Key Insight
+#### Key Insight
 After cleaning and normalizing raw marketing events, a user-level funnel analysis showed that the primary drop-off occurs after signup but before checkout initiation.
 This suggests that post-signup friction, such as checkout UX, pricing clarity, or user readiness, may be a stronger barrier than top-of-funnel acquisition.

+### Analysis 2: Orders & Revenue Analysis

+#### Approach
+The orders analysis focused on transactional integrity rather than behavior.

+Key steps included:
+- Normalizing inconsistent order statuses into a canonical paid state
+- Extracting numeric values from mixed-format monetary fields using regex
+- Standardizing currencies with fallback inference from raw amount strings
+- Flagging orders with missing currency attribution or unparseable amounts

+#### Key Insight
+After auditing and cleaning the raw order data, all observed orders mapped to successful payments, while approximately 26% of orders lacked explicit currency attribution.
+Revenue metrics were therefore computed by currency where available, reinforcing the importance of separating behavioral funnel analysis from transactional revenue reporting.

 ### Tools Used
 - Python
 - Pandas
 - DuckDB (SQL inside Jupyter)
-- SQL (CTEs, CASE statements, aggregation)
+- SQL (CTEs, CASE statements, regex-based cleaning)
 - Matplotlib (visualization)

 ### Files
+- Notebooks
-- marketing_sql_python.ipynb - full analysis notebook
+  - 01_event_audit_and_cleaning.ipynb - full analysis notebook
+  - 02_orders_analysis.ipynb - order cleaning and revenue metrics
+- Data
+  - marketing_events_raw.csv
+  - orders_raw.csv
 - README.md - project summary and insights

-### Future Work
-- Analyze transactional order data for revenue integrity
-- Join funnel events to orders for post-conversion analysis